Collective Worship Resources

 Collective Worship Observation_Sheet – this record sheet can be used by foundation governors as part of their monitoring of collective worship

-Pupils monitoring collective worship Pupil monitoring collective worship Version .2 – these two slightly different leaflets can be filled out by pupils following an individual act of collective worship and be added to the governors’ monitoring file.
+Pupils monitoring collective worship Version 1 Pupil monitoring collective worship Version 2 – these two slightly different leaflets can be filled out by pupils following an individual act of collective worship and be added to the governors’ monitoring file.
 Use the one which best matches your current worship monitoring priorities.

 Flippin’ Praise – this popular flip book written by ChurchschoolsEast for creating acts of worship in school is now available through St Edmundsbury & Ipswich Diocese.
 The link will take you to an order form.